 JOYY Reports Third Quarter 2022 Unaudited Financial Results

-/EIN News/ -- SINGAPORE, Nov.
-29, 2022 (GLOBE NEWSWIRE) -- JOYY Inc. (NASDAQ: YY) (“JOYY” or the “Company,” formerly known as YY Inc.), a global video-based social media company, today announced its unaudited financial results for the third quarter of 2022.
+SINGAPORE, Nov.
+29, 2022 (GLOBE NEWSWIRE) -- JOYY Inc. YY ("JOYY" or the "Company," formerly known as YY Inc.), a global video-based social media company, today announced its unaudited financial results for the third quarter of 2022.

 Third Quarter 2022 Financial Highlights1